-Notes: The upper panel of the table reports the number of individuals that are matched, while the lower panel reports univariate imbalance measures.
+Notes: The upper panel reports the number of individuals that are matched; the lower panel reports univariate imbalance measures.
 Refugees arrived in Sweden before 1996 and all individuals are born between 1954 and 1980.
-For all variables except birthyear, CEM finds perfect matches of refugee immigrants and natives, indicated by the zero imbalance measures shown in the lower panel of the table.
+For all variables except birthyear, CEM finds perfect matches of refugee immigrants and natives, indicated by the zero imbalance measures shown in the lower panel.
+L1 is multivariate distance; see Iacus, King, and Porro (2011).